 Codes and Frequencies

-For all sample persons over age 55 in 1984 and sample persons 18 years of age and older in 2010 forward, this variable indicates the amount of trouble with hearing, categorized into three levels: "No trouble," "Little trouble," or "Lot of trouble."
+For all sample persons over age 55 in 1984 and sample persons 18 years of age and older in 2010-2017, this variable indicates the amount of trouble with hearing, categorized into three levels: "No trouble," "Little trouble," or "Lot of trouble."
+Beginning in 2018, this item was included on the sample adult questionnaire and asked of all sample adults.

 For respondents who indicated they used a hearing aid, the interviewer included the phrase, "with your hearing aid."